lipsworld/wp-opt-in/readme.txt

 1. Download and unzip the plugin
 2. Upload `wp-opt-in.php` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Place the widget in your sidebar
+4. Place the widget in your sidebar and edit its title
 5. Configure the plugin in the 'WP Opt-in' menu located under the WordPress 'Options' menu

 == Frequently Asked Questions ==